florianbgt/django-rest-oauth2-authserver/z-blog-article/index.md

 image:
 ---

+In this article, I will show you how to setup

 ## 1) Setting up our project
 In this section, we will setup our Django project and customize the default user model to implement email authentication